11/21/2022 1 Comment

-I've turned many of my Twitter threads about Anjali into third-density mini-blogs - a more readable format and a backup in case Twitter self-implodes.
+I've turned many of my Twitter threads about Anjali into third-density mini-blogs across two pages - a more readable format and a backup in case Twitter self-implodes.
 If you're new to the doomed Expedition of the Millennium and the coming Anjapocalypse, these articles will give you an idea of how the story unfolded.
-The page takes a while to load, but when it does you'll learn...
+The pages take a while to load, but you'll learn...

 Steve Pierce is one of the seven witnesses to Travis Walton’s 1975 UFO and “abduction”.
 I’ve been corresponding with him since July 2021.
 It’s been a rocky road.
 Over time, he’s opened up about doubts that he doesn't voice on podcasts.
 His thoughts have shifted.